 But food and it's relationship with weight is complex and many other factors come in to play.

 - What part of the world you live in/food availability.

 - Religious beliefs.

 - Foetal programming and what you were exposed to as a child.

 - Mental health and food as a coping mechanism.

 - Socioeconomic factors.

-You can't really sum it in to 'we move less and eat more', but at the same time it's an overwhelming influence.
-I'm going to try and show the mismatch with some visuals and it does relate back to energy balance.
+You can't really sum it in to 'we move less and eat more', but at the same time it has a strong influence.

-If we look at the energy we burn while doing household activities and sport (for 30 minutes) below we get a ball park figure and nice range of potential calorie burn.
-Please do not take these figures are gospel as they are an estimation and nothing more.
+If we look at the energy we burn while doing household activities and sport (for 30 minutes) below we get a ball park figure and nice range of potential calorie burn (these figures are an estimation and not exact).